B. Traven: Identity

 Traven submitted his works himself or through his representatives for publication from Mexico to Europe by post and gave a Mexican post office box as his return address.
 The copyright holder named in his books was "B. Traven, Tamaulipas, Mexico".
 Neither the European nor the American publishers of the writer ever met him personally or, at least, the people with whom they negotiated the publication and later also the filming of his books always maintained they were only Traven's literary agents; the identity of the writer himself was to be kept secret.
 This reluctance to offer any biographical information was explained by B. Traven in words which were to become one of his best-known quotations: "The creative person should have no other biography than his works."

 From early on, investigators proposed competing life stories behind the pen name.
 Over time, many scholars came to accept that Traven had earlier lived in Germany as the stage actor and anarchist editor "Ret Marut," who fled after the suppression of the Bavarian Soviet Republic in 1919; but where Marut came from—and whether he had a prior legal identity—remained contested.

 In the late 1970s, two BBC journalists, Will Wyatt and Robert Robinson, brought new archival evidence to light in a BBC documentary (19 December 1978) and in Wyatt's book The Man Who Was B. Traven (U.S. title The Secret of the Sierra Madre), which appeared in 1980.
-Drawing on U.S. State Department and British Foreign Office files, they traced Ret Marut's failed 1923 attempt to enter Canada and his detention in London, where he gave his legal name as Hermann Otto Albert Maximilian Feige, born 23 February 1882 in Schwiebus (now Świebodzin); Polish records and surviving siblings supported the match.
+Drawing on U.S. State Department and British Foreign Office files, they traced Ret Marut's failed 1923 attempt to enter Canada and his detention in London, where he gave his legal name as Hermann Otto Albert Maximilian Feige, born 23 February 1882 in Schwiebus (now Świebodzin); records and surviving siblings supported the match.
 The identification was taken up sympathetically by some early commentators and in the press, and it continues to be noted in reference works.
 For a time, however, many Traven specialists (though Ernst Schürer was a notable exception) remained skeptical or dismissive of Wyatt's case.